 In government, used to describe testing the efficiency of in-house services against tenders from outside firms.
 Contracting out means placing a contract for such services with an outside supplier.

 Contract award notice

-Notice of award of contract published in the Official Journal of the European Union (OJEU) in fulfilment of requirements under the European Public Procurement Directives as implemented into UK legislation.
+Notice of award of contract published in Find a Tender Service in fulfilment of requirements under the Public Contracts Regulations 2015.

-Notice published in the Official Journal of the European Union (OJEU) by contracting authorities inviting firms to tender in open, restricted or negotiated procedures under the European Public Procurement Directives as implemented into UK legislation.
+Notice published in the Find a Tender Service by contracting authorities inviting firms to tender in open, restricted or negotiated procedures under the Public Contracts Regulations 2015.

 Related not to the protection of ideas, but to the form in which they are presented (eg literary, dramatic, musical and artistic work, printed editions of books and computer programmes).